seldonian-framework/Tutorials/_tutorials/fair_loans_tutorial.md

 </p>

 <p>
-Similarly, to run our Seldonian experiment, we call the corresponding method of the plot generator:
+Similarly, to run our Seldonian Experiment, we call the corresponding method of the plot generator:

 {% highlight python %}
         # Seldonian experiment